WalletConnect/walletconnect-docs/docs/specs/meta-clients/web3inbox/spam-protection.md

 ### Chat Thread Protection
-1. Web3Inbox's UI exposes all active spam protection actions provided by the chat SDK.
+1. Web3Inbox's UI exposes all active spam protection actions provided by the Chat SDK.
 This of course includes the `leave` function which blocks a spamming user.
 2. Web3Inbox sends notifications from peers by default, but if one has a peer that sends many messages in succession, one can use the Web3Inbox SDK's